xpmethod/xpmethod.github.io/_posts/projects/2017-09-01-outcaste-press.md

 social transformation: to educate, organize, and agitate for a more equitable India.
 To these ends we are soliciting academic monographs, collections of essays, fiction, non-fiction, and work in translation.

+## Seal

+The seal of Outcaste Press uses original artwork from Dr. B.R.
+Ambedkar’s newspaper, "Bahishkrut Bharat" (Ostracized India).

+Besides being the chief architect of India's Constitution, Ambedkar had a prolific career as a publisher, working to establish the autonomous voice of the untouchables.

+Varsha Ayyar, Founder and Editor

+## International Advisory Board

+Manan Ahmed
+Tom Lutz
+Durba Mitra
+Dennis Yi Tenen